top of page

 3) MEXICO IS SO MUCH MORE.

-Ever heard of shows like Club de Cuervos, The House of Flowers, Luis Miguel: The Series?
-How about movies like No One Will Ever Know, El Club de los Insomnes, or Como caído del cielo?
+Ever heard of shows like Club de Cuervos, The House of Flowers, Luis Miguel: The Series, 100 días para enamorarnos, Belascoarán, PI?
+How about movies like No One Will Ever Know, El Club de los Insomnes, Como caído del cielo, Grandma’s Wedding?

 Mexican filmmakers have, and will continue to make stories about their beautiful people, their beautiful land, and their beautiful traditions.
 And it's totally possible to do this without having a single narco in the film.
 As this industry continues to grow and grow, more and more films will illuminate all that is good about Mexico, and not what is bad.
-So consider this when writing for this market.
-If you want to set yourself apart, consider writing a script that completely steers clear of the corruption (I mean, hell, we have corruption here in the States).
-I mentioned this Mexican movie already, but INSTRUCTIONS NOT INCLUDED was a masterpiece.
-Guess how many times "drugs" were referenced?
-Zero.
+When writing for this market, it's essential to consider this aspect.
+If you want to differentiate yourself from the typical content, try writing a script that avoids the common theme of corruption (after all, corruption exists in many other countries, including the United States).
+A prime example is the Mexican film "Instructions Not Included," which was a cinematic masterpiece despite having zero references to drugs.

 4) MAKING THE CROSSOVER & UNDERSTANDING YOUR LIMITATIONS.